 As I hinted at above, I don’t think returning to a full semester of university then dropping out again did me much good—other than to prove to the part of myself in denial that yes, I really am battling significant health impairments and no, I’m not just imagining my levels of cognitive limitations or constructing elaborate, self-inhibiting excuses for myself.

-One of my docs warned against the detriments of resuming my previous routines too soon.
+After receiving AE treatment, one of my docs warned against the detriments of resuming my previous routines too soon.
 That if I confronted my limits too frequently, I would end up frustrated; and if I overdid it, the accompanying emotional spirals would set me back further than if I had taken a more gentler, steady approach in recovery.

 This may not be the right counsel for everyone.
 But for the type of person born with the innate desire to push the limits of their potential, I’ve found this advice to be increasingly true.
 Much to my displeasure, I’ve discovered there’s some sort of stress-wellbeing feedback loop that deserves a healthy level of respect.
 Disregard it and you’ll be left spinning your wheels.